zygmuntz/sofia-ml-mod/README.md

 sofia-ml, modified
 ==================

-This is a slightly modified version of [sofia-ml](http://code.google.com/p/sofia-ml/) by D. Sculley.
-It differs from the original only in one additional parameter used with RBF cluster mapping:
+This is a modified version of [sofia-ml](http://code.google.com/p/sofia-ml/) by D. Sculley.
+It differs from the original only in two additional parameter used with RBF cluster mapping:

-`--cluster_mapping_threshold <t>`
+`--cluster_mapping_threshold <float t>`

 After mapping, the values below the threshold will be set to zero (try `t` = 0.01 or 0.001).
-The resulting file will be smaller and sparsyifying in this way may also help supervised learning (smaller error in classification or regression).
+The resulting file might be smaller and sparsyifying in this way may also help supervised learning (smaller error in classification or regression).

 Make sure that `t` is small enough in relation to `--cluster_mapping_param`, because if all the features are smaller than the threshold, you'll just get a bunch of zeros.

+`--cluster_mapping_sparsity <int s>`

+Only use _s_ nearest cluster centers for mapping.
+It is a stronger alternative for using a threshold.
+The results with sparse mapping might be slightly worse, but the file certainly will be way smaller.
+Recommended for large data sets.

 The modified files are: